Research and Data

 It's been an exciting adventure, both as a swimmer and as a researcher, and especially the autoethnographic aspects of the project have taken me into new research and writing territory in ways that are challenging but fun.
 I am still constantly revisiting my data to develop the analysis and to help with the writing process, and every interview transcript or audio recording is still very evocative of that whole intense proces of training to become a Channel swimmer.

-k dot throsby at warwick dot ac dot uk
+k dot throsby at leeds dot ac dot uk

 The Long Swim (blog)